Talentime

-Talentime is a 2009 Malaysian Malay-language drama film written and directed by Yasmin Ahmad.
+Talentime is a 2009 Malaysian Malay-language romantic drama film written and directed by Yasmin Ahmad.
 Yasmin, in her blog, has described it "as a story full of joy and pain, hope and despair, a host of beautifully-written songs, and rich characters".
 A Hindu open cremation and a scene reminiscent of the 2001 Kampung Medan riots are included in the film.

 The film was released on 26 March 2009 in Malaysia and marks Yasmin's last feature film prior to her death on 25 July 2009.